Hydrodynamics from Grad's equations: What can we learn from exact solutions?: Exact summation of the Chapman--Enskog expansion

-and using the identity, and also noticing that where $:$ denotes the double contraction of tensors, we arrive in the equations (\ref{firstabc103}) and (\ref{abc103-2}) at the following three scalar recurrence relations in terms the coefficients $r_n $, $q_n $, and $a_n $:
+and using the identity, and also noticing that where $:$ denotes the double contraction of tensors, we arrive in (\ref{firstabc103}) and (\ref{abc103-2}) at the following three scalar recurrence relations in terms the coefficients $r_n $, $q_n $, and $a_n $:

-The initial condition for this system is provided by the explicit form of the Navier--Stokes and of the Burnett approximations, and it reads:
+The initial condition for this system is provided by the explicit form of the Navier--Stokes and the Burnett approximations, and reads:

-The recurrence relations (\ref{arq103}) are completely equivalent to the original Chapman-Enskog procedure (\ref{procedure103}) and (\ref{operators103}).
+The recurrence relations (\ref{arq103}) are completely equivalent to the original Chapman--Enskog procedure (\ref{procedure103}) and (\ref{operators103}).
 In the one-dimensional case, the recurrence system (\ref{arq103}) reduces to the first two equations for $r_{n}$ and $q_n $.
 In this case, the system of recurrence equations is identical (up to the notations) to the recurrence system (\ref{recurrent101}), considered in the preceding section.
 For what follows, it is important to notice that the recurrence equation for the coefficients $a_n$ is decoupled from the equations for the coefficients $r_n$ and $q_n$.

-Now we will express the Chapman-Enskog series of the stress tensor (\ref{series103}) in terms of the coefficients $r_n $, $q_n $, and $a_n $.
-Using again the Fourier transform, and substituting the expression (\ref{structure103}) into the right hand side of the equation (\ref{series103}), we derive:
+Now we shall express the Chapman--Enskog series of the stress tensor (\ref{series103}) in terms of $r_n $, $q_n $, and $a_n $.
+Using again the Fourier transform, and substituting (\ref{structure103}) into the right hand side of (\ref{series103}), we derive:

 From here on, we use a new spatial scale which amounts to ${\bfk}' =\epsilon {\bfk}$, and drop the prime.
-The functions $A(k^2 )$, $Q(k^2 )$, and $R(k^2 )$ in the equation (\ref{sigma103}) are defined by the power series with the coefficients due to (\ref{arq103}):
+The functions $A(k^2 )$, $Q(k^2 )$, and $R(k^2 )$ in (\ref{sigma103}) are defined by the power series with the coefficients due to (\ref{arq103}):

-Thus, the question of summation of the Chapman-Enskog series (\ref{series103}) amounts to finding the three functions, $A(k^2 )$, $Q(k^2 )$, and $R(k^2 )$ (\ref{ARQ103}) in the three- and two-dimensional cases, or to the two functions, $Q(k^2 )$, and $R(k^2 )$ in the one-dimensional case.
+Thus, the question of summation of the Chapman--Enskog series (\ref{series103}) amounts to finding the three functions, $A=A(k^2 )$, $Q=Q(k^2 )$, and $R=R(k^2 )$ (\ref{ARQ103}) in the three- and two-dimensional cases, or to the two functions, $Q(k^2 )$, and $R(k^2 )$ in the one-dimensional case.